usmqe/usmqe-testdoc/test_strategy.rst

 * Selenium + `Webstr`_ - for automated `UI tests`_
 * Ansible - for provisioning and configuration machines - `USMQE Setup`_, `Tendrl Ansible`_
 * Jenkins - for CI - Tendrl jobs at `Centos CI`_
-* KVM, Libvirt, Duffy - infrastructure for deploying VMs - `Centos CI wiki`_
+* KVM, Libvirt, Duffy - infrastructure for deploying machines - `Centos CI wiki`_
 * GDeploy - for setting up Gluster clusters

 How to test